codinghumans/muna/README.md

 Creating kms alias...
 Creating muna.config.json...
 ```
-If the alias is already associated with a key, Muna will use the existing key instead of trying to create a new one.
+If the alias is already associated with a key, Muna will use the existing key.
+Otherwise, it will create a new key and then will associate the alias to it.

 ## Usage

-Encrypt one or multiple files by either supplying a path or a glob:
+Encrypt one or multiple files by either supplying either path or a glob pattern:

 ```
 $ muna encrypt **/*.json